AidanTek/Fab-Cre8_IoT/seedlingMonitor/readme.txt

 myNet.py needs to be modified with your network settings.
 All files excluding this one should be copied to the ESP32 board.

+My ThingSpeak channel is here: https://thingspeak.com/channels/456189

-Please visit http://micropython.org/ for more information on setting up the ESP32 and please visit Fab-Cre8.wordpress.com for more information on our projects
+Please visit http://micropython.org/ for more information on setting up the ESP32 and please visit https://fabcre8.wordpress.com for more information on our projects

 Aidan Taylor, Fab-Cre8 2018.